 There are well established conditions of employment to protect employees and an independent Board exists to make recommendations from time to time on general minimum standards of employment such as minimum wages, hours of work and safety rules at work and holidays.
 There is a strong union presence in Gibraltar with Unite being the main union representing the majority of workers.
 There are a number of smaller unions representing both public and private sector workers.

-In determining matters of contention, the Tribunal can order reinstatement of the employee in proper cases or make two different types of award where an employee is deemed to have been unfairly dismissed.
-The first award is a basic award which at present is limited to a payment of £2,200.
+In determining matters of contention, the Tribunal can order reinstatement of the employee in proper cases meriting reinstatement or make two different types of award where an employee is deemed to have been unfairly dismissed.
+The first award, which has remained unchanged since 1992 and was confirmed as recently as August 2020, is a basic award which at present is set as a minimum payment of £2,200.

 Consideration is also being given to implementing the general policy in the United Kingdom on these awards which is, in appropriate cases, to compensate the dismissed employee to the extent that he would have been compensated had he been declared redundant rather than having been dismissed.

 There are well established rules and procedures for declaring an employee redundant and also for cases of collective redundancies where the relevant union has to be invited to take an active role in protecting the rights of the worker.
 There are tables setting out in very clear terms the level of compensation an employee is entitled to on being declared redundant and these are based on years of employment, wages and age.

 The employee, both in the private and public sector, earns a good wage in Gibraltar which compares favourably with that of any European country.
-His rights are well established by existing legislation and the unions and ultimately both the Industrial Tribunal and the Courts ensure that such rights are protected and respected and enforced.
+His rights are well established by existing legislation and the unions and ultimately both the Employment Tribunal and the Courts ensure that such rights are protected and respected and enforced.